Raspberry Pi – RS232 Serial Interface Options (Revisit)

 Serial Communication via DB9 (Level Shifter)

-For certain applications and especially project involving interfacing with other hardware devices a standard RS232 serial device with a DB9 connector is preferred.
-A standard serial port such as this does not require any drivers.
-RS232 serial communication is standardized at the hardware layer.
-RS232 communication can also achieve longer distance runs (maximum distance depends on baud rate).
+For certain projects and applications requiring hardware devices interfacing, a standard RS232 serial device with a DB9 connector is often the preferred choice.
+Unlike USB-based solutions, a standard serial port like this doesn’t require any additional drivers, as RS232 communication is standardized at the hardware level.
+Moreover, RS232 can support longer distance transmissions, with the maximum distance depending on the baud rate.

 The following interface adapter is available for $9.99 USD: